Richard A. Baker (businessman): Career

-In 2015, as HBC's chairman, Richard orchestrated the acquisition of Germany's largest department store chain, Galeria Kaufhof.
+In 2015, as HBC's chairman, Baker orchestrated the acquisition of Germany's largest department store chain, Galeria Kaufhof.
 In 2018, HBC sold part of its German real estate assets to Signa Holding, the owner of the German department store Karstadt, for €411 million as the two companies entered into a merger agreement valued at €3.25 billion.
 The following year, HBC sold its remaining stake in the merger for $1.5 billion to Signa Group, thus exiting the European market.
+On April 9, 2024 it was announced that his investment company NRDC intends to once again acquire the department store chain which had become known as Galeria Karstadt Kaufhof from the insolvent Signa Holding company.

 In March 2020, Baker led a group of shareholders to take HBC private, at which time he resumed the role of CEO in addition to his existing role as Executive Chairman.

-In October of that year, HBC created a dedicated investments and real estate business, HBC Properties and Investments, responsible for the operation of 40 million square feet of leasable area throughout North America.
+In October of that year, HBC created a dedicated investment and real estate business, HBC Properties and Investments, responsible for the operation of 40 million square feet of leasable area throughout North America.

 In August 2021, Baker led the expansion of Hudson's Bay department stores with the launch of the company's online marketplace, TheBay.com.

-Baker is the non-executive chairman of the Retail Opportunity Investments Corporation, a real estate investment trust listed on the NASDAQ Stock Exchange that focuses on retail properties located on the west coast of the United States.
+Baker previously served as the non-executive chairman of the Retail Opportunity Investments Corporation, a real estate investment trust that was acquired by Blackstone Real Estate for $4 billion in 2025.